 Dallas is a somewhat small city located in the state of Oregon.
 With a population of 16,979 people and four constituent neighborhoods, Dallas is the 37th largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dallas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dallas is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dallas who work in office and administrative support (19.64%), sales jobs (10.50%), and healthcare (6.90%).
+Dallas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Dallas is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Dallas who work in office and administrative support (11.95%), healthcare suport services (8.69%), and management occupations (8.62%).

 The people who call Dallas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dallas residents report their race to be White, followed by Asian.
-Important ancestries of people in Dallas include English, Irish, European, and Swedish.
+Important ancestries of people in Dallas include German, English, Irish, European, and Norwegian.

 The most common language spoken in Dallas is English.
 Other important languages spoken here include Spanish and Korean.